opendistro/for-elasticsearch-docs/docs/kibana/get-started.md

   time.sleep(10800) # Wait 3 hours before updating
   ```

   **Note**: The time for refreshing data in the above script is specified as three hours.
 This means that every three hours, new data is made available in Kibana.
-You can change this to to every 10 seconds or however often you want, depending on the type of data you use.
+You can change this to to every 10 seconds or however often you want updates, depending on the type of data you use.
   {: .tip }

 ## Step 1: Download, install and access Kibana